-So, listening, for example, some of my peers complain about 19 year old 20 year old things, which is relevant at the time seemed like kind of, you know, not important to me because like oh yeah, you worrying about what so and so said, my brain fluid came out my nose.
+So, listening, for example, some of my peers complain about 19-year-old and 20-year-old things, which is relevant at the time seemed like kind of, you know, not important to me because like oh yeah, you worrying about what so and so said, my brain fluid came out my nose.
 Really?
 Yeah, you’re worried about having the lightest, whatever jacket or whatever.

 Like, I’m glad my face is still on my head.
 Yeah.
-So to bring into context, so that was a massive lesson to realize that not everybody had that insight and to be able to say, Okay, that’s still important it’s just important in a different way and for me to understand that, you know, not everybody’s gonna have that same perception as I have.
-I was different you know, my my behavior was different some medical reasons as well for a while, but also because of my perspective changed my interest in things changed.
+So to bring into context, that was a massive lesson to realize that not everybody had that insight and to be able to say, Okay, that’s still important it’s just important in a different way, and for me to understand that, you know, not everybody’s gonna have that same perception as I have.
+I was different you know, my behavior was different for some medical reasons as well for a while, but also because my perspective changed my interest in things changed.

 Yeah, that could be at night.
-You mean because it wasn’t traumatic for me to become a dad at 22, it just became really a lot of responsibility.
+Do you mean that it wasn’t traumatic for me to become a dad at 22, it just became a lot of responsibility.
 And then relating to how the kids at 23 at 22.
-And all those ages is like, shit, man, like you guys have got a completely different view of the world.
+And all those ages is like, shit, man like you guys have got a completely different view of the world.
 And I appreciate and understand it because I was there not that long ago, but I can’t be like that anymore.

 I’ve got to be different because I have a different thing that’s going on in my life.
-Is this bundle of joy that came into my life that is going to become not joyous very quickly if I remain.
-The 21 year old version of myself with a child won’t work.
+Is this bundle of joy that came into my life that is going to become not joyous very quickly if I remain?
+The 21-year-old version of myself with a child won’t work.
 So I know what you mean about not being able to relate to people and they couldn’t relate to me.
-So what that meant was that I lost a lot of those people, they kind of fizzled away and moved into different directions and I totally get it.
+So what that meant was that I lost a lot of those people, they kind of fizzled away and moved into different directions and I get it.

-Absolutely there’s a lot of trauma.
+There’s a lot of trauma.
 My choice to focus on beyond trauma and focus on moving forward was because of that trauma and that pain.
-So, if I talk about if I reflect back on the physical trauma.
-So both the absolute physical agony of having my face smashed in and the worst part of the break things skull based I mentioned skull base, multiple fractures and break through there through the sinuses and my face, like lower jaw, upper jaw cheekbone, around the eye or my cheek bone, upper jaw and my nose, you know, all being smashed in basically.
+So, if I talk about if I reflect on the physical trauma.
+So both the absolute physical agony of having my face smashed in and the worst part of the breaking things skull based I mentioned skull base, multiple fractures and break through there through the sinuses and my face, like lower jaw, upper jaw cheekbone, around the eye or my cheekbone, upper jaw, and my nose, you know, all being smashed in basically.

-Yeah, because I had, I have a dreamlike memory of it because I was out of it. swelling and stuff in the brain and all the medicine I apparently I have a dreamlike memory of it I did see my reflection and that was when, you know, I freaked out understandably so doctors and nurses cover all the mirrors in hospital.
-So one of the first time I looked at my reflection was in the rehab Central’s on my own for the first time.
+Yeah, because I had, I have a dreamlike memory of it because I was out of it. swelling and stuff in the brain and all the medicine I have a dreamlike memory of it I did see my reflection and that was when, you know, I freaked out understandably so doctors and nurses covered all the mirrors in the hospital.
+So one of the first times I looked at my reflection was in the rehab center on my own for the first time.
 There was a little basin in my room and I looked in a mirror.
-And I went up and and I looked and really looked.
+And I went up and I looked and looked.

 Managing Post-traumatic stress disorder